 Will I be notified when the work is completed?

 If you include your email address in the message you send, you will receive the Work Order number.
 By using the WO number, you can check on the status of a job online.
-Go to the Campus tab in Atlas; at the bottom of the left navigation column, click under Look-ups > View Work Orders.
+Go to the Campus tab in Atlas to view work orders.

 Can I send regular work orders for my department to firstname.lastname@example.org?